seanchan84/dx-js/README.md

 addStyle("{color:red;}","mainStyle"); //add style in <style id="mainStyle"></style>

 ```

 **jQL**

-*jQL makes you can use SQL-like method to handle the json data*
+*jQL makes you able to handle JSON data as same as excel*

 For example:
 ```